nrs-org/novelslop/content/vol_01/chap_04.typ

   black-haired chick…"

-  Mona took a quick glance of the two seniors talking, both with their eyes fixated on a camera.
-Not sure how they could go and snap pictures of girls using this camera, though.
+  Mona took a quick glance of the two seniors talking, both with their eyes fixated on a professional camera.
+Not sure how they could go and snap pictures of girls using this without people noticing, though.

   "Dude, you are colorblind or what?
 Her hair is clearly purple, not black."

   "Bro, it clearly is black, I think you are the colorblind one."

   "Aight, let’s make a bet, if it’s purple then you owe me 200 yen.
-Just let me pick the exact RGB values…"
+Just let me pick the exact RGB values, and adjusting for gamma correction…"

   "Okay, but I’m sure that it’s NOT purple.
-Maybe it was kind of purplish, but anyone would just say that it’s black."
+Maybe it was kind of purplish, but anyone with a working eye would just say that it’s black."

-  Mona was baffled.
+  Mona was baffled by the sudden change of topic.

   "Just what are they talking about?"

-  A little bit ago, they were simply perverts.
-Nothing more, nothing less.
-Now, they were the nerdy type of perverts, which made them even more dangerous.
+  A little bit ago, they were simply perverts who likes to snap pictures of cute girls.

+  Now, they were more like professional photographers who seemed to be more well-versed in this field than most high school students, while being perverts who likes to snap pictures of cute girls, at the same time.
+  Basically a nerdy type of perverts, which made their danger level orders of magnitude higher.

+  Despite that, Mona still stood there and listened to their conversation.
+They were too fixated on that mystery hair color to notice her presence, anyway.
-  Though, she did want to see the picture to see whether the girl’s hair was black or purple.
-Out of curiosity, that’s all.
+  And it's not like she wanted to see the picture to see for herself whether the girl’s hair was black or purple.
+Right?

   "See!
 It’s black.
 The hue is not even purple."